 In 1969 the original Bible Christian Circuit (Kingsbrompton) , of which Timberscombe was a part, was amalgamated with two others to form the West Somerset Circuit.

 The Chapel contains some interesting features such as the pull out seats at the aisle end of the pews: the central hook and candle; lamp brackets on the walls; and a small gallery.

 The east wall contains a memorial to Timberscombe’s preacher Revd J.P.
 Martin, author of the “Uncle” books.
 His painting, “Harvest Festival”, now hangs in St Petrock’s Church as gifted by James Currey, grandson of Revd J.P.
 Martin in July 2019 when the Chapel closed.
 The deconsecration ceremony for the Chapel took place on 18/08/2019.

 James Currey gave a Lecture to the St Petrock’s History Group in July 2019 which is reproduced in full with his permission on our page about Revd J.P.
 Martin.
-To read the lecture click HERE .
+Click on this link to read the lecture .

 The lectern was made by local craftsman Mr W. Schofield and is dedicated to Mrs Jane Martin, founder of the Women’s Fellowship, in October 1952.

 The cross on the south wall was made by former minister Revd Neville Pugh.
 The figure-head was made by a friend of an American minister here on an exchange programme.

 Click on this link to read the Victoria County History note on the Providence Chapel

 The Chapel was closed in 2019 and a de-consecration service was held on 18/08/2019.